Hunter Renfrow Player Prop Bets for NFL Week 11 | Las Vegas vs. Cincinnati 11/21/2021

 Season Stats

-- Renfrow has hauled in 52 passes and leads his team with 494 receiving yards plus four touchdowns.
-He has been targeted 69 times, and averages 54.9 yards per game.
+- Renfrow has reeled in 52 passes for a team-high 494 yards and four touchdowns.
+He has been targeted 69 times and averages 54.9 yards per game.

-- So far this season, 19.9% of the 347 passes thrown by his team have gone Renfrow's way.

-- Renfrow has seen the ball thrown his way 11 times in the red zone this season, 22.4% of his team's 49 red zone pass attempts.
+- Renfrow (11 red zone targets) has been the recipient of 22.4% of his team's 49 red zone pass attempts.

-- The Raiders have run 62.6% passing plays and 37.4% rushing plays this season.
-They rank 19th in the NFL in scoring.
+- The Raiders, who rank 19th in the NFL in points scored, have attempted a pass 62.6% of the time while running the football 37.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Renfrow's matchup with the Bengals.